SuperEvilMegacorp/vainglory-docs/source/makingrequests/makingrequests.rst

 **Defaults:**

-* Data retention period: 120 days.
+* Data retention period is 120 days.
-* The max search time span between createdAt-start and createdAt-end: 28 days.
+* The max search time span between createdAt-start and createdAt-end is 28 days.
-* If you don't specify createdAt-start, the default is now - 28 days.
+* If you don't specify createdAt-start, the default is now 28 days.
 * If you don't specify createdAt-end, the default is now.
 * If you search for a time > now, the default is now.
 * If you search for a time before the retention period, the default is the retention period (now - 120 days).